 It is always a good idea to ensure that your home has a fully stocked First Aid kit.
-Include all the basics and emergency treatment equipment such as bandages, gauze and saline solution, as well as a list of all allergies of family members, emergency numbers, insurance details and family contract details.
+Include all the basics and emergency treatment equipment such as bandages, gauze and saline solution, as well as a list of all allergies of family members in English and French, emergency numbers, insurance details and family contract details.

 Are you entitled to French healthcare?